AllanLitLam/AllanLitLam/README.md

 # Allan Lam

-I am a researcher and analyst with a doctorate in Experimental Psychology and a specialization in Computational Social Science.
-I leverage expertise in experimental design, data analysis, and research methodologies to investigate complex questions and generate actionable insights.
-My background spans computational social science research, user experience research in the toy industry, and legal research, allowing me to approach challenges from multiple perspectives.
-I excel at translating research findings into compelling narratives for diverse audiences, from academic peers to cross-functional product teams.
-My interest in storytelling informs my ability to connect with individuals on an emotional level, enriching my analytical work with a human-centered focus.
+A data-driven researcher and analyst with a PhD in Experimental Psychology and a specialization in Computational Social Science.
+I provide quantitative support and a strategic perspective to partners by leveraging expertise in experimental design, statistical analysis, and data-driven storytelling to generate actionable insights for product development.
+My experience spans computational social science, UX R&D in the toy industry, and legal research.
+I excel at translating intricate research findings into compelling data narratives that inform product strategy and solve complex problems.
+My work is distinguished by a human-centered focus and the ability to apply rigorous methodology to real-world challenges.

 ---